jyce2/vacc_uganda/README.md

 Factors with more than two levels were compared using Kruskal-Wallis test.
 The results from Kruskal-Wallis were further examined using Dunn's test to perform multiple comparisons on groups that significantly differed in mean rank score.
 All statistical tests were performed at a two-sided level significance level of 0.05.
 The significance level in Dunn’s test was adjusted using Holm’s method.

+References:
+Uganda Bureau of Statistics (UBOS) and ICF.
+(2018). *Uganda Demographic and Health Survey 2016.* Kampala, Uganda and Rockville, Maryland, USA: UBOS and ICF.